 Dress Code: On formal or gala evenings, men are encouraged to wear a dinner jacket or lounge suit, while ladies may don an evening or cocktail dress.
 On informal nights, men can wear a suit, smart jacket and trousers with or without a tie, while ladies can wear a cocktail dress or pantsuit.
 On casual nights, the choice of dress is up to the passenger.

 Special Requests: Special meals are available, including gluten-free, lactose-free, low cholesterol, low fat, low salt and vegetarian meals.
+Pre-packaged Kosher and Halal meals are available if requested at least 6 weeks prior to sailing.
 Please advise your travel agent of any special requirements no later than two weeks prior to departure.

 All dining rooms onboard Cruise and Maritime ships are smoke-free.